-BE HERE BE WITH BE CALM BE STRONG BE CHANGE Mindful Awareness: Being Present in ME Space Interpersonal Effectiveness: Being Together in WE Space Emotion Regulation Senses in Sync Resilience & Thriving Even When Life Gets Tough Connectedness & Contribution Making Change that Makes a Difference Awareness - Me: Thoughts, feelings, body, actions Mindfulness: Being here with myself, for myself Felt-sensing: Mindful focusing; tapping inner wisdom In-Sight: Making 'me maps'; seeing perspectives, assumptions, taken- for-granted's, judgments Presence in Every Moment: Tuning in to the present moment &amp; accepting it; validating my experience Awareness - We: Being present in 'we space' Perspective- taking: There's always more than one perspective Mindsight: Integrating insight &amp; empathy Boundary Awareness: Me and you, separate and together Mindful Togetherness: Being here with others, and for others.
-Sensing - What's happening in my body?
-How is that connected to my thoughts, my emotions &amp; actions?
-Conscious Breathing: What shifts when I pay attention to my breath?
-Standing on the Moon What shifts again when I stand back a little, when I practice "witness awareness?"
-Living my Power: What shifts again when I bring awareness to my actions?
+BE HERE BE WITH BE CALM BE STRONG BE CHANGE Mindful Awareness: Being Present in ME Space Interpersonal Effectiveness: Being Together in WE Space Emotion Regulation Senses in Sync Resilience & Thriving Even When Life Gets Tough Connectedness & Contribution Making Change that Makes a Difference 1.
+Awareness - Me: Thoughts, feelings, body, actions 2.
+Mindfulness: Being here with myself, for myself 3.
+Felt-sensing: Mindful focusing; tapping inner wisdom 4.
+In-Sight: Making 'me maps'; seeing perspectives, assumptions, taken- for-granted's, judgments 5.
+Presence in Every Moment: Tuning in to the present moment & accepting it, validating my experience 1.
+Awareness - We: Being present in 'we space' 2.
+Perspective- taking: There's always more than one perspective 3.
+Mindsight: Integrating insight & empathy 4.
+Boundary Awareness: Me and you, separate and together 5.
+Mindful Togetherness: Being here with others, and for others.
+1. Sensing - What's happening in my body?
+How is that connected to my thoughts, my emotions & actions?
+2. Conscious Breathing: What shifts when I pay attention to my breath?
+3. Standing on the Moon What shifts again when I stand back a little, when I practice "witness awareness?"
+4. Living my Power: What shifts again when I bring awareness to my actions?
 When "I'm the boss of me?"
-Building Mastery: Practice, practice Distress Tolerance: Accepting, finding meaning in, &amp; tolerating distress Z. Truth Testing: Is there more than one truth in this situation?
-Making Sense of the Problem: A 'sense of coherence' generates health &amp; well-being 4.
-Wise Mind: Integrating rational mind S. Rocking Resilience: Resisting urges; working with dynamic tension; bouncing back from adversity Flex/Flow Thinking: Change is constant; everything has its opposite; yes/and thinking; finding hidden potential in the problem Imagine a Preferred Future: A chosen future, not just an inherited future Stepping Up: "What if I?"
+5. Building Mastery: Practice, practice, practice, practice 1.
+Distress Tolerance: Accepting, finding meaning in, & tolerating distress 2.
+Truth Testing: Is there more than one truth in this situation?
+3. Making Sense of the Problem: A 'sense of coherence' generates health & well-being 4.
+Wise Mind: Integrating rational mind & emotional mind 5.
+Rocking Resilience: Resisting urges; working with dynamic tension; bouncing back from adversity 1.Flex/Flow Thinking: Change is constant; everything has its opposite; yes/and thinking; finding hidden potential in the problem 2.
+Imagine a Preferred Future: A chosen future, not just an inherited future 3.
+Stepping Up: "What if I?"
 "What if I?"
-Haying it Forward: How will this action affect my future, our future, the planet's future?
-Busting My Immunity to Change: How do competing commitments undermine my very best intentions?
+"What if I?"
+"A Playing it Forward: How will this action affect my future, our future, the planet's future?
+5. Busting My Immunity to Change: How do competing commitments undermine my very best intentions?